mhtippur/rainbowsight/README.md

 </div>

 ### Rainbow Illumination ###
-We introduce a **novel rainbow illumination scheme** that uses a semi-specular, or shiny, coating to produce the **gradual, rainbow color gradient** needed for using photometric stereo techniques.
+We introduce a **novel rainbow illumination scheme** that uses a shiny, semi-specular coating to produce the **gradual, rainbow color gradient** needed for using photometric stereo techniques.
 This illumination method allows us to further **simplify our fabrication process**, without sacrificing the sensor's ability to **provide depth reconstructions** of the surface deformations.

 The rainbow illumination approach allows us to **broaden the shape and size customizability** (introduced by GelSight360) to now build a wider variety of sensors without the need for precise illumination or color tuning.